onesteinbv/odoo-docker/README.md

    not have a state table yet.
    **USE WITH CAUTION**.
 When the state table indicates Odoo is not ready, it's possible that another pod is installing/updating Odoo.
  - `ForceReadyState`: Sets the state to `Force Ready`, so that future running of any modes acts as if the database is in Ready state.
 Does not update or run Odoo and quits when done.
    **USE WITH CAUTION**.
 When the state table indicates Odoo is not ready, it's possible that another pod is installing/updating Odoo.
+ - `Init`: Is the same as InstallOnly, but exits *without error* if the database already exists.
+This mode is useful in an init container for a RunOnly mode container.
+If the database already exists, the init container exits, and the run mode container runs as normal.

 ### Possible database states
 The ready mechanism adds a table to the Odoo database called `curq_state_history`.
 This